BuyMyMojo/another_ssimulacra2_cli/README.md

 A fork of [ssimulacra2_bin](https://github.com/rust-av/ssimulacra2_bin) that I could not stop adding things to. *whoops*

+If you want **full video input support** check out their version, mine is going to be a little jank as it focusses on multithreaded speed.

 Binary interface to the Rust implementation of the SSIMULACRA2 metric: <https://github.com/rust-av/ssimulacra2>

 ## Download